 - Promote education on the balance function and vestibular disorders

-- Promote the visibility of research in otoneurology and foster the appeal of this scientific area in order to encourage the recruitment of the best researchers and students, and to obtain academic and private sector funding
+- Promote the visibility of research in Otoneurology and foster the appeal of this scientific area in order to encourage the recruitment of the best researchers and students and obtain academic and private sector funding

 Team-Work and Collaborative Environment